uhm-descartes/ee345/morea/example-introduction/module-introduction.md

 ---

 Overview of EE 345/L, and some simple initial tasks to get oriented and ready for the course.
+View the full comic [here](https://xkcd.com/1838/)

 Add syllabus here